 If you have any unnecessary conditions, click the - icon to delete it.

-Lastly, under Always jump to -> choose a default logic jump for this step if none of the above conditions are met.
+Lastly, under Otherwise, always jump to -> choose a default logic jump for this step if none of the above conditions are met.

-In this example, I have created a unique condition for all respondents who are looking to buy a home in the next 6 months.
-All others I will simply ask for more details about what they're looking for with an open answer step and save their contact information for later.
+In this example, we've created a unique condition for all respondents who are looking to buy a home in the next 6 months.
+For all others, we'll simply ask for more details about what they're looking for with an open-ended answer step, and save their contact information for later.